gmolveau/starred/README.md

 - [medium-to-own-blog](https://github.com/mathieudutour/medium-to-own-blog) - Switch from Medium to your own blog in a few minutes
 - [comfygure](https://github.com/marmelab/comfygure) - Encrypted and versioned configuration store built with collaboration in mind
 - [youtube-dl-interactive](https://github.com/synox/youtube-dl-interactive) - OBSOLETE - Interactively select the quality and format for youtube-dl
-- [WebClient](https://github.com/ProtonMail/WebClient) - Official AngularJS web client for the ProtonMail secure email service.
 - [uix-kit](https://github.com/xizon/uix-kit) - A free UI toolkit based on some common libraries for building beautiful responsive website, compatible with Bootstrap v4.
 - [save-page-state](https://github.com/wingleung/save-page-state) - A chrome extension to save the state of a page for further analysis
 - [codimd](https://github.com/hackmdio/codimd) - CodiMD - Realtime collaborative markdown notes on all platforms.
 - [Manta](https://github.com/hql287/Manta) - 🎉 Flexible invoicing desktop app with beautiful & customizable templates.
 - [pendulum](https://github.com/titpetric/pendulum) - A simple markdown editor for static files (Hugo, Nexo, Jekyll, MkDocs, ...)
-- [snowplow-javascript-tracker](https://github.com/snowplow/snowplow-javascript-tracker) - Snowplow event tracker for client-side JavaScript.
-Add analytics to your websites and web apps.
-(See also: snowplow-nodejs-tracker)
 - [leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
 Available self-hosted or on private cloud.
 - [serverless-rust](https://github.com/softprops/serverless-rust) - ⚡ 🦀 a serverless framework plugin for rustlang applications